Working with the Stack

 Answer

-• Lines 1 and 2 do as intended; they multiply A by 7.
+• Lines 1 and 2 do as intended; they add 7 to A.

 • However, the next part is where things go wrong.